BruceEckel/pybooktools/src/pybooktools/exception_catcher/README.md

 ## Error: division by zero
 ```

-Displaying failing expressions one at a time this way is normally all you'll need.
+Displaying failing expressions one at a time is normally all you'll need.
 If you have a number of failing expressions in a row, you can express them as a block using the lambda form:

 ```python